slgrobotics/robots_bringup/Docs/Create1/README.md

-# Dragger Notes
+# Turtlebot Create 1 Notes (Jazzy version)

-Dragger photos are here: https://photos.app.goo.gl/eAdKiD7YYnL9Vou6A
+This is an updated and streamlined version of the prior document ( https://github.com/slgrobotics/turtlebot_create/tree/main/RPi_Setup ) - adjusted for ROS Jazzy.

+Familiarity with https://github.com/slgrobotics/turtlebot_create/blob/main/README.md is highly recommended.

-Dragger is a *"larger Turtlebot"* - running, basically, standard ROS2 Turtlebot 3 binaries for navigation (on the desktop "ground station" computer).
-Onboard it has a Raspberry Pi 4 ("dragger") [and an "FPV Drone" TV camera. - TBD] The RPi runs sensors drivers (GPS, LD14 LIDAR and MPU9250), and Differential Drive Control, inspired by Articulated Robotics.
+My Create 1 has a Raspberry Pi 3B ("turtle").
+The RPi runs sensors drivers (XV11 LIDAR and BNO055), and Differential Drive Control, inspired by Articulated Robotics.

 ## Useful Links: